SpudnikEX/obsidian-callout-tasks/README.md

 However, if you choose to use metadata, it can be anything (text, emojis, etc.) just make sure it’s placed inside the provided `<div>` element.

+## Customization
+Obsidian callouts use built-in icons from [Lucide](https://lucide.dev/), including options like Success, Failure, Quote, and more.

+If you want to add custom icons, you’ll need to update the `callout-metadata.css` file.

+You can also use your own SVG icons, but they must be converted to CSS format first.

 ## Wishlist
 - [x] Native to Obsidian, no plugins.
 - [x] Title, Custom Metadata, Description.